Hanly-Wijaya/NikeDockClock/README.md

+**THIS APP IS NO LONGER UPDATED.
+THIS APP WAS TESTED FOR MACOS MONTEREY AND SHOULD WORK BUT MAY NOT WORK IN MACOS 13, ETC. THANK YOU.**
 <img src="clockicon.png" width="256"> <img src="Screen Shot 2021-04-04 at 4.32.46 pm.png" width="256">
 # What is NikeDockClock?
 Dock Clock designed for macOS, themed off of the Apple Watch Nike Face.
 # Compatibility
-This app is only compatible with macOS Catalina and later (10.15 - 11.0).
+This app is only compatible with macOS Catalina and later (10.15 - 12.0).
 Do not request for compatibility with Mojave and earlier as the app will not work properly and the code will never be properly compatible.
 # How to install 'NikeDockClock'
 Download the [latest release of NikeDockClock](https://github.com/Hanly-Wijaya/NikeDockClock/releases/tag/1.0-alpha-v1) then open the zip file then move the app from the folder path to you're Applications folder.
 After moving the app, you can open the app and be greeted with a window of 24-hour time.
 You can close the window and the time will be ticking in the dock.
 The clock automatically changes.
 If a message for example, 'App is by an unidentified developer' or 'Cannot open this app', follow the steps in 'Signing Issues'.
 # Signing Issues